BlaqueDevs/se-assignment-day-4-software-project-management-Lesley2002/README.md

  Strong encryption, regular security updates, and compliance with industry standards ensure that user data is safe.
  Robust login systems, including multi-factor authentication, protect against unauthorized access.
 ## 12. What data is available regarding the market size and growth potential for your software?
+Data on market size and growth potential can be gathered through market research reports, industry analysis, and trend studies

 ## 13. How can understanding market trends inform your software’s positioning and development?
+Understanding market trends helps position your software correctly, guiding feature development and marketing strategies to meet current and future demands.